open-ephys/onix-docs/source/Hardware Guide/Breakout Board/setup.rst

     :align: center

-- Use the SDR to SDR 26 POS cable to connect the Breakout Board to the PCIe host board.
+- Use the SDR to SDR 26 POS cable to connect the Breakout Board to the PCIe Controller.
 - Though one end of this cable is marked with 'camera', the cable is symmetrical for our purposes, so it can be connected in either direction.
-- The Breakout Board will power on soon after the SDR cable connected to an active host
+- The Breakout Board will power on soon after the host computer is powered.

   .. attention:: Some boards have a bug in the power on sequence that means a
      reset is required before the board will work.
 This has been fixed in later